crispab/crisp-dna/_docs/industries-that-we-avoid.md

 Is it OK to take an assignment within these industries?
 -------------------------------------------------------

-Through Product Space, no. Outside Product Space it’s up to the Member.
-But no Product Space material is allowed to be used in that assignment, and no connection to our brand.
+Through Organa, no. Outside Organa it’s up to the Member.
+But no Organa material is allowed to be used in that assignment, and no connection to our brand.
 The Member needs to take that through their own company.
 "Off the record" so to speak.

 What if these are industries that I want to focus on?
 -----------------------------------------------------

-If you're new candidate and one of our Black Listed  industries is Green for you, then Product Space probably isn't the right place for you.
+If you're new candidate and one of our Black Listed  industries is Green for you, then Organa probably isn't the right place for you.

 If you are a Member already, you have some options:

 -   **Option 1:** Convince the existing Blacks (people who hate that industry) to change to Grey.
 -   **Option 2:** Adapt your stance.
-Change your own Green to Grey, and accept that the industry is Black Listed at Product Space.
+Change your own Green to Grey, and accept that the industry is Black Listed at Organa.
--   **Option 3:** Leave Product Space.
+-   **Option 3:** Leave Organa.

 In practice this hasn't been a problem.